The privacy and confidentiality of your information is very important to us.

 - Don’t click on links sent in unsolicited emails or respond to unsolicited requests for personal information by phone, mail, or online.

-- Install a personal firewalls and up-to-date security software on your home computer.
+- Install a personal firewall and up-to-date security software on your home computer.

 - Configure your security settings to receive automatic updates for your anti-virus, anti-spam and spyware detection programs.

 - Create usernames, passwords and PINs that aren’t obvious.

 - Create difficult passwords which include letters, numbers and symbols when possible.
 Don’t store them on your hard drive and change your passwords often.

 - Use encryption software to secure your wireless connection at home.
 Shut off wireless connectivity or remove the wireless network card if you leave your computer unattended.

 - Avoid using public computers to access your online banking.